 Introduction: The Power of Compounding

 Einstein famously called compounding the ‘8th wonder of the world,’ highlighting its immense power for growth through the years.
-Just like planting a seed that lies dormant for years before blossoming into a fruitful tree, compounding works by earning returns not only on your initial investment but also on the gains it generates.
+Just like planting a seed that lies dormant for years before blossoming into a fruitful tree, compounding works by generating returns on both your original investment and the earnings it accumulates over time.
 I experienced this firsthand when I planted a persimmon seed as a child.
 For years, it remained unnoticeable, but after a decade, it grew into a fruitful tree—a perfect metaphor for the quiet, yet transformative, power of compounding.

 Compounding Beyond Finances